ChaimaBenAchiba/ChaimaBenAchiba/README.md

 # 👋 Hello, I'm chaima!

-•	🏛️I am a second-year Electrical Engineering student at the National High School of Engineering of Tunis (ENSIT).
+•	🏛️I am a second-year Electrical Engineering student at the National School of Engineering of Tunis (ENSIT).

 •	👩‍💻I am passionate about embedded systems and IoT.